Homepage Crafts Unlimited (UK)

 I have a Tiny Tears doll who's arm has broken off.
 It seems that a small plastic pin holding the arm on has sheared.
 Is this repairable?

 These very flexible joints are rather unusual, the joint is held together with a plastic pin with a ball on the end (example).
-It is impossible to get replacement parts for these, but we have been successful in either repairing the break between the parts with a metal pin or, if the pin is not repairable, making something that is a near approximation of the device.
+Replacement parts for these are very difficult to find and it may be necessary to make something that is a near approximation of the device.
 In the latter case you may (not always) notice a slight difference in the feel of the joint.
-See prices for repair costs.

 Top